cse110-sp21-group4/cse110-sp21-group4/admin/cipipeline/phase1.md

 ## If Failure Occurs
 - If any of the previous test fails during the code check process, the code will be redirected to a manual review by a teammate.
 After review, the code will then be sent back through the 4 code checking process.

+## Issues of Our Pipeline
+- We are using default configuration for Codacy and this presents us with some rules that does not align with our purposes.
+- For example, there are some styling issues that were flagged in the security issues within GitHub.
+- Specifically, the "Rule doesn't have all its properties in alphabetical order."

 ## Future Iterations of Pipeline
 - We want to include continuous integration for deployment, minification and test coverage within our pipeline.